Jamal Whitehead: Federal judicial service

 On July 13, 2022, President Joe Biden nominated Whitehead to serve as a United States district judge of the United States District Court for the Western District of Washington.
-President Biden nominated Whitehead to the seat vacated by Judge Richard A. Jones, who assumed senior status on September 5, 2022.
+President Biden nominated Whitehead to the seat vacated by Judge Richard A. Jones, who subsequently assumed senior status on September 5, 2022.
 On September 21, 2022, a hearing on his nomination was held before the Senate Judiciary Committee.
 On December 1, 2022, his nomination was reported out of committee by a 12–10 vote.
 On January 3, 2023, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; he was renominated later the same day.
 On February 2, 2023, his nomination was reported out of committee by an 11–9 vote.
 On February 28, 2023, the Senate invoked cloture on his nomination by a 51–43 vote.
 Later that day, his nomination was confirmed by a 51–43 vote.
 He received his judicial commission on March 14, 2023.
+He was sworn in on April 4, 2023.

+Notable cases

+On February 25, 2025, Whitehead issued a preliminary injunction against Executive Order 14163, which would indefinitely suspend the U.S. Refugee Admissions Program.
+While conceding the broad discretion of the President in limiting refugee admissions, Whitehead ruled that the extent of the limitations - that being setting the annual refugee admission goal to zero - overstepped both the President's authority and congressional refugee frameworks.
+In doing so, Whitehead contended that the order stood in violation of both the Refugee Act of 1980 and the Administrative Procedure Act, which respectively laid out the refugee admissions process and required a period of public comment to be issued.

 Personal life

-During her introduction in front of the United States Senate Committee on the Judiciary, senator Patty Murray said that Whitehead is the first judicial nominee by President Joe Biden to have a physical disability (he uses a prosthetic leg).
+During her introduction in front of the United States Senate Committee on the Judiciary, senator Patty Murray said that Whitehead was the first judicial nominee by President Joe Biden to have a physical disability (he uses a prosthetic leg).